Tag: Norman Lamb

 The below Parliamentary question was asked by Norman Lamb on 2016-04-29.

-To ask the Secretary of State for Health, what the reasons were for the resignation of the interim deputy National Guardian for whistleblowers.
+To ask the Secretary of State for Health, if he will place in the Library copies of internal communications, meeting notes and memoranda relating to the resignations of the National Guardian and interim deputy National Guardian for whistleblowers.

 Ben Gummer